jindrichmynarz/dissertation/parts/ares.md

 ### Access to Registers of Economic Subjects/Entities

-[Access to Registers of Economic Subjects/Entities](http://wwwinfo.mfcr.cz/ares/ares.html.en) (ARES) is an information system about business entities, which is maintained by the Ministry of Finance of the Czech Republic.
+Access to Registers of Economic Subjects/Entities^[<http://wwwinfo.mfcr.cz/ares/ares.html.en>] (ARES) is an information system about business entities, which is maintained by the Ministry of Finance of the Czech Republic.
 The data describes business entities along with their registrations required to pursue their business.
 It contains legal business entity names, registration dates, their postal addresses, and classifications according to NACE.
 Thanks to these features ARES can serve as a reference dataset for Czech business entities.

 This system is not the primary source of the data it provides.
 Instead, it mediates data from several source registers and links back to these registers where possible.
-The main sources of ARES are the [Public Register](https://or.justice.cz/ias/ui/rejstrik) (PR) run by the Czech Ministry of Justice, the [Trade Licensing Register](http://www.rzp.cz/eng/index.html) (TLR) operated by the Czech Ministry of Industry and Trade, and the [Business Register](https://www.czso.cz/csu/res/business_register) (BR) maintained by the Czech Statistical Office (CSO).
+The main sources of ARES are the Public Register^[<https://or.justice.cz/ias/ui/rejstrik>] (PR) run by the Czech Ministry of Justice, the Trade Licensing Register^[<http://www.rzp.cz/eng/index.html>] (TLR) operated by the Czech Ministry of Industry and Trade, and the Business Register^[<https://www.czso.cz/csu/res/business_register>] (BR) maintained by the Czech Statistical Office (CSO).
 Consequently, the data ARES provides may not be up-to-date or complete.
 In fact, ARES explicitly renounces any guarantees about the data.
 Its data is not to be treated as legally binding, but instead it serves only an informative purpose.

 The benefit of ARES that outweighs its drawbacks is that, unlike the source registers, it provides data in a structured format.
-It exposes an [HTTP API](http://wwwinfo.mfcr.cz/ares/ares_xml.html.cz) that allows to retrieve data in XML about one legal entity per request.
+It exposes an HTTP API^[<http://wwwinfo.mfcr.cz/ares/ares_xml.html.cz>] that allows to retrieve data in XML about one legal entity per request.
 The access to data is rate-limited to prevent high load from automated harvesters that may cause unavailability of the service for human users.
 The limits allow to issue a thousand requests per day and five thousand requests per night.
 Since ARES provides access to hundreds of thousands of business entities and no option for bulk download, harvesting a copy of its data may take many weeks.